 Regenerative medicine involves innovative medical therapies that enable the body to repair, replace, restore and regenerate damaged or diseased cells, tissues and organs.
 It encompasses a variety of research areas including cell therapy, tissue engineering, biomaterials engineering, growth factors and transplantation science.

-The Nebraska Medical Center is a leader in the field of nanomedicine, a rapidly growing field in which small particles are used to improve drug delivery systems.
+Nebraska Medicine is a leader in the field of nanomedicine, a rapidly growing field in which small particles are used to improve drug delivery systems.
 The Biologics Production Facility provides an ideal environment for manufacturing therapeutic products for pre-clinical evaluation and clinical trials.